3 bedrooms: (all with south-facing views over the valley)

 Pool can be heated up to 25 degrees centigrade, payable additionally

 Turkish hammam steam room with hot shower and toilet

-Three four-poster sunbeds
+Three four-poster sunbeds on different levels

 Outdoor shower and sink

-Poolside hidden drinks fridge
+Poolside concealed drinks fridge

 Air conditioning in all bedrooms

 New Hypnos pocket-sprung super king beds with Egyptian cotton bedding and personal safes